kwlee12/ETA/readme.md

 ### Prerequest

-An `Python3` environment.
+An `Python3` environment is needed.
 If you want to run it on docker, `python:3.8.5-buster`(gcc is needed) is recommended.

 ### Install library with pip
 You can use `pip3 install` to install packages below, or you can use `pip3 install -r requirements.txt` to finish it.